agentdr8/xsbm_gpe/ATTStatusbarIcons/README.md

-Xposed module for HTC One
+﻿Xposed module for HTC One

-Running Sense-based ROMs
+Running Google Play Edition ROMs